 Semi-finished products made of quality grade steel are used for tube production.
 This steel differs from ordinary steels as it has low content of phosphorus and sulfuric harmful components.
 The appropriate quality of the tube steel is achieved also due to low content of dissolved nitrogen, oxygen, and hydrogen gases in it.
 Some tube steel grades are tested (for mechanical properties); their macrostructure and microstructure is controlled, in addition to the inspection of their chemical content.

-Tubes used in the oil and gas industry are made of steels with high carbon content, namely, casing and drilling pipe products.
+Tubes used in the gas industry are made of steels with high carbon content, namely, casing and drilling pipe products.
 The same steel assortment is used to manufacture critical duty tube products of other types.
 Low carbon steels, for example, are used to manufacture steam boiler tubes.

 Source semi-finished products used to produce seamless tubes are as follows: